carloshmartins/Swift-Data-Structure-Algorithm/README.md

 For example:

-Questions 3.1 from Cracking The Code Interview will be -> Question 3.1.
+Questions 3.1 from Cracking The Code Interview will be -> CTCI Folder -> Question 3.1.
 I won't post the question itself.

 Feel free to solve and share other solutions.